Device Security Solution Setup

 3 - Prepare Firewalls

-For IoT Security to discover network-connected devices and assess their network behavior patterns, it needs quality network metadata from next-generation firewalls.
-Therefore, it’s essential that firewalls are placed on the network and configured to collect metadata from traffic and forward it for IoT Security to access.
+For Device Security to discover network-connected devices and assess their network behavior patterns, it needs quality network metadata from next-generation firewalls.
+Therefore, it’s essential that firewalls are placed on the network and configured to collect metadata from traffic and forward it for Device Security to access.
 In particular, DHCP traffic is important because it links dynamically assigned IP addresses to device MAC addresses, making them trackable over time.

 Detailed Instructions